-Most of the top 10 causes of death in the service area are related to chronic conditions, lifestyle and behaviors (i.e., heart disease, stroke, COPD, lung cancer, diabetes and kidney disease).
-When considering county-level data, Clayton County shows the greatest morbidity (disease burden) when compared to Fulton and DeKalb counties.
-Throughout the service area, Black residents show the highest disease burden when the data are considered by race.
-While data for Latino residents are limited, there is anecdotal evidence Latino residents experience high rates of morbidity and mortality related to chronic conditions as well.
+As noted in the 2018 report, most of the top causes of mortality and hospital use (emergency department [ED] and hospitalization) in the service area are related to chronic conditions, lifestyle and behaviors.
+When considering county-level data, Clayton County shows the greatest morbidity (disease burden) and mortality (death) when compared to Fulton and DeKalb counties.
+Throughout the service area, Black residents show the highest mortality rates when the data are considered by race, and Multiracial residents experienced higher rates of ED visits and hospital discharges compared to other racial groups.
+While data for Latino residents are limited, there is anecdotal evidence that Latino residents experience high rates of morbidity and mortality related to chronic conditions as well.